ErpNetDocs/tech/modules/my/calendar.md

 To add a new activity from scratch, click on a date and press the **Create** button.

-It will expand a dropdown with several options, including a meeting, task, or sick day.
+It will expand a dropdown with several activity types.

 ![picture](pictures/create_activity.png)